-- The Company has entered into an Employment Agreement with Thomas Pickett to act as Executive Chairman.
-The contract was renewed on 17 August 2017 for a term of two years.
-Remuneration payable pursuant to the package is as follows: - Base salary of \$250,000 (previously \$230,000) plus superannuation at statutory rates. - The contract may be terminated by the giving of three months' notice by either party. - Termination payment is up to six months of annual base salary. - The contract is to be reviewed annually by the Board of Directors.
+The Company has entered into an Employment Agreement with Thomas Pickett to act as Executive Chairman.
+Remuneration payable pursuant to the package is as follows:

+- Base salary of \$250,000 plus superannuation at statutory rates. - The contract may be terminated by the giving of three months' notice by either party. - Termination payment is up to six months of annual base salary. - The contract is to be reviewed annually by the Board of Directors.